 Another good example is New York City, which has some of the highest percentages of traditional Class A office space anywhere in the world.
 Companies in the finance, legal, and government services sectors often decide that in an ultra-competitive business market like the Big Apple, leasing traditional Manhattan office space for their business is a must.
 While shared office spaces are a good fit for start-ups and small businesses, traditional office space is often the desired choice for large corporations that employ a high number of people.

-Let’s look at some of the pros and cons of coworking and traditional office space, and try to answer some important questions that need to be considered before choosing to lease an office space.
+Let’s look at some of the pros and cons of coworking and traditional office space, and try to answer some important questions that need to be considered before choosing an office space.

 Is the Tenant Location Specific?